 Sansaricq’s work has been exhibited in Manhattan at historic venues like the Salmagundi Club, the National Arts Club and the Union League Club.
 In 2012 she had a solo show at Saint Anselm College, and had her work featured at the Boston International Fine Arts Show.
 One of Sansaricq’s paintings was also featured in the New York Times, surrounding the show she was apart of, “The Great Hudson River Exhibition”, in upstate NY.

 Today Sansaricq’s work is in collections throughout the country, and is hung beside some of the best American painters of the past.
-She also teaches every summer on the Hudson River Fellowship, and now resides in the White Mountains of New Hampshire.
+She also teaches every summer on the Hudson River Fellowship, and now resides in the Catskill Mountains following in the footsteps of the great Hudson River School painters of the past.